Table of Contents

-The IRS runs a website specifically for people who have not received their refund check for any reason: Where’s My Refund?.
-To check the status of your refund, you’ll be required to provide documentation proving your identity including your social security number or Individual Taxpayer Identification Number (ITIN), your filing status, and the exact refund amount (down to the penny).
+The IRS runs a website specifically for people who have not received their refund check for any reason: Where’s My Refund?
+To check the status of your refund, provide documentation proving your identity (including your social security number or Individual Taxpayer Identification Number (ITIN)), your filing status, and the exact refund amount (down to the penny).

 Many people may also have questions regarding COVID-19 stimulus checks that were sent out when the CARES Act passed in March of 2020.
 Most Americans received their checks in the mail or by direct deposit, but if your address wasn’t updated, or if you didn’t file your taxes in 2018 or 2019, it’s possible you didn’t receive your payment.

 Typically, those who did not receive their stimulus checks should claim that amount on their next tax returns via the Recovery Rebate Credit.
 If you’ve missed any of the stimulus payments, you can check the status through the IRS’s website at Get My Payment.
 This site also has more specific information on what to do if you’re unsure if you qualified for payments in the first place.

 If you’re due a tax refund but haven’t filed a tax return, you may want to reconsider.
 You can still file a return even if you earned less than the filing requirement, and it may be worth the effort to receive a past refund, your stimulus payment, or an EITC (Earned Income Tax Credit).
 If you are missing your state refund check, you’ll need to contact your state revenue department.

 Common Questions About Unclaimed Property

 Will it Cost Me Anything to Claim Money?